Hebdogiciel

 Hebdogiciel was a French computer magazine which was published from 1983 until January 1987.
-It was printed in a newspaper style format and focused on 8- and 16-bit home computers of the time, such as the Commodore 64, ZX80, Amstrad, and others.
+It was printed in a newspaper style format and focused on 8- and 16-bit home computers of the time, such as the Commodore 64, ZX80, TI-99/4A, and others.

 Each issue was a collection of both news articles on computer and software testing, treated satirically, and listings of source code which could be typed in by the reader.